adam7400/laser-guitar/README.md

 ## Setting Up The SpaceHarp

+A tutorial of how to setup the Pi can be viewed on the SpaceHarp Instagram or Facebook.
+Make sure your Pi has SSH and SPI enabled.

 A Raspberry pi with the Raspbian OS is required for the following instructions.

 	Create a folder on your pi that will solely be for the SpaceHarp.
 Call the folder "Projects".